pborky/hacker-helper/README.md

 Hacker Helper
 =============

-A Chromium plugin for injecting and transformations of web pages.
+A Chromium plugin for injecting and transformation of web pages.